RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 3.md

 Brunhilde stepped back and let the door automatically close again, before pulling Trouble into a spin and lifting their connected left hands over her head.
 The only thing she saw as she was being spun was a proud little smile on Brunhilde's face.
 With the move complete she found herself held close in the crook of their arm.
 They started to walk back to the door and with their arm protectively around her, Trouble was able to walk almost normally out into the car park again.

 The wind still pushed and blew like it had last night, but without the rain lashing her skin and a protective layer on and her guardian by her side it was actually pleasant.
-She looked up at Brunhilde and watched as the loose braid she had been watching sway back and forth earlier flailed in the gale like an angry snake.
+She looked up at Brunhilde and watched as the loose braid she had been watching sway back and forth earlier flail in the gale like an angry snake.
 They seemed to notice her gaze and looked down and tried to say something but the wind was far louder, apparently noticing her confusion they simply pointed instead to a nearby bus stop they were walking towards.

 Once they made it to the shelter of the bus stop and the wind simply tugged at the hem of her pants rather than tried to inflate her jacket like a kite.
 Brunhilde pulled her to sit on their lap in the only dry part of the accompanying bench.